 SIXTH FORM PREPARING FOR THE FUTURE The Sixth Form Centre is the hub for both the academic and pastoral care of the Sixth Form.
 Its resources include daily papers, journals and periodicals which are available for pupils to keep up with current affairs and maintain a healthy interest in the news.
 We prepare pupils for their UCAS applications with a programme of seminars, assessments and structured visits, guiding and advising them on the careers options available, and on interview techniques - whether considering a traditional university pathway or applying for apprenticeships.
-During their Sixth Form years, every student has the opportunity to undertake an Extended Project Qualification (EPQ).
+During their Sixth Form years, every pupil has the opportunity to undertake an Extended Project Qualification (EPQ).
 It provides an opportunity for them to broaden their skills beyond the boundaries of the A Level syllabus, grow their research skills and helps them to stand out in a university or job application and often reduces entry requirements for university courses.
 Stover School is a great advocate of the EPQ as it promotes an aspiration for higher education and gives candidates a real sense of ownership and control of their own project.

+UNIVERSITY OF YORK'S ADMISSIONS DEPT

 A-LEVEL

-EXAMINATION RESULTS 2022
+EXAMINATION RESULTS 2023

 STOVER SCHOOL

-Despite the difficulties and uncertainties of the past couple of years and the tightening of grade boundaries on the return to full, formal examinations, the Stover School 2022 Year 13 cohort have produced another impressive set of A Level results.
-Stover pupils achieved a 98% pass rate, with over half of all grades being awarded at A^ to B.
+Despite the grade boundaries rising back to pre-pandemic levels, the Stover School 2023 Year 13 cohort produced another impressive set of A Level results.
+Stover pupils achieved a 100% pass rate, with over 60% of all grades being awarded at A to B.

-Particular congratulations should go to Soobin Kim and Romilly Penman who respectively achieved 1 A and 2 A grades in: Maths, Biology and Chemistry; and Art, Biology and Geography, with both girls also gaining A or A grades for their EPQs.
-Soobin is going on to study Chemistry at Bristol University and Romilly, who has been at Stover since Reception Class, will be going to Durham University to study Archaeology.
-Head Girl, Anna Stone, another long-established Stover pupil, achieved 4 A grades in Maths, Physics, Biology and Geography and an A for her EPQ; and Amelie Quartley gained 3 A grades in Art, Geography and Psychology, and an A for her EPQ.
-Anna will be studying Biological Sciences at Durham University and Amelie will go on to study Education with Psychology at Bath University.
-James Griffin with As in Biology and Geography and a B in Physics as well as an EPQ A will be going to Exeter University to study Geography.
+Particular congratulations should go to Head Girl, Elise, who achieved 3 A grades and an A grade in Maths, Further Maths, Biology and Chemistry and an A for her EPQ.
+Elise went on to study Chemistry at Manchester University.
+Congratulations also go to Isabella (A, A, A), Anton (A, A, B, B plus an A for EPQ), Ben (A, A, B, plus an A for EPQ), and Julian (A, A, A, B plus A for EPQ).
+They will go on to study at the Royal Northern College of Music, Nottingham, Cardiff and Bath respectively.

-As well as outstanding A level results in themselves, the 5 candidates named above achieved well over 1 grade higher, for each subject they sat, than their Value Added predictions - based on national CEM data.
+As well as outstanding A level results in themselves, the five candidates named above achieved well over 1 grade higher, for each subject they sat, than their Value Added predictions - based on national CEM data.
 This highlights the effectiveness of the targeted support offered by the school staff and the tremendous work ethic displayed by the pupils.

 ADMISSIONS

 ENTRY REQUIREMENTS

-Pupils are expected to gain Grade B (6) or above in the subjects they wish to study at A Level and have pass grades in English and Mathematics.
+Pupils are expected to gain Grade 6 or above in the subjects they wish to study at A Level and have pass grades in English and Mathematics.
 Where this is not the case, alternative provisions can be explored that are tailored to the specific needs of the pupil.

-Exam Results 20
+Exam Results 2023

-GCSE 87%

-gained grade 4 or above
+GCSE gained grade 4 or above

-achieved 5 or more GCSEs, at grades 9-4, including English and Mathematics
+including English and Mathematics

 A Level 100% pass rate

-69% (A-C)
+63% (A-B)